sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 The package will be installed using macOS's built-in GUI installer.
 The installation will require user to manually click through the steps, so we don't recommend this type of installation.
 You must also archive your package update to get this behavior.
 This type of installation is deprecated in Sparkle 2 and may be removed one day.

-**Note**: For Sparkle 2.0 (Beta), you must add `sparkle:installationType="interactive-package"` to your appcast item for updating interactive packages.
+**Note**: For Sparkle 2, you must add `sparkle:installationType="interactive-package"` to your appcast item for updating interactive packages.